If you are worried about the mental capacity of a loved one, our Court of Protection experts are here to help.

 As a deputy, you must act in the best interests of the person involved but other family members or carers may not agree with your decisions.
 We recommend trying to settle any disputes together.
 If this is not possible, we will support you to find a solution with the ultimate option of taking the matter to the Court of Protection.

-We can also actively support you with any complaints or if you have a disputes with supervisory bodies.
+We can also actively support you with any complaints or if you have a dispute with commissioning bodies.
 We may also act if there is a safeguarding alert about your loved one, or another vulnerable adult.

 Court of Protection fees